markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 R_USB_OUT_SIZE_0_7  | R   | 0x20000018
 R_USB_OUT_SIZE_8_15 | R   | 0x2000001C

-I havn't bothered documenting them in detail yet but essentially it is as follows.
+I have not bothered documenting them in detail yet but essentially it is as follows.

 * *R_USB_ADDR* - is the 7-bit device address.
-* *R_USB_ENDP_OWNER* - The 16 low bits correspond to the 16 IN endpoints and the 16 high bits correspond to the 16 OUT endpoints.
+* *R_USB_ENDP_OWNER* - The 16 low bits correspond to the 16 OUT endpoints and the 16 high bits correspond to the 16 IN endpoints.
 A set bit indicates that the corresponding endpoint buffer is handed over to the USB block.
-This means that the corresponding endpoint will accept one IN/OUT packet (with data) and ACK after which the bit will be cleared and the buffer is handed over to the CPU.
+This means that the corresponding endpoint will accept one IN/OUT packet (with data) and ACK, after which the bit will be cleared and the buffer is handed over to the CPU.
 When the CPU owns a buffer the USB block will respond with NAK to all IN/OUT+DATA packets.
-* *R_USB_CTRL* - Control pullups for attach.
+* *R_USB_CTRL* - Control pull-ups for attach.
 * *R_USB_IN_SIZE_0_7* - 4-bits per endpoint indicate the number of bytes in the corresponding buffer.
 * *R_USB_IN_SIZE_8_15* - 4-bits per endpoint indicate the number of bytes in the corresponding buffer.
-* *R_USB_DATA_TOGGLE* - The 16 low bits select the data toggle (DATA0/DATA1) to be sent for the 16 IN endpoints and the 16 high bits select the data toggle to expect for the 16 OUT endpoints.
+* *R_USB_DATA_TOGGLE* - The 16 low bits select the data toggle (DATA0/DATA1) to be expected for the 16 OUT endpoints and the 16 high bits select the data toggle to be sent for the 16 IN endpoints.
 * *R_USB_OUT_SIZE_0_7* - 4-bits per endpoint indicate the number of bytes in the corresponding buffer.
 * *R_USB_OUT_SIZE_8_15* - 4-bits per endpoint indicate the number of bytes in the corresponding buffer.

-Of course a primitive interface like this requires a fair amount of CPU intervention and if one wants to offload the CPU and achieve higher performance quite a lot of this handling could probably be automated by the USB block itself.
+Of course a primitive interface like this requires a fair amount of CPU intervention and if one wants to offload the CPU and achieve higher performance a lot of this handling could be automated by the USB block itself.

 ### SoC